Build a Smart RAGent Chatbot: Combine RAG and ReAct Agent with Tools in One Powerful App

 What makes RAGent special?
 It's not just another chatbot.
 Here's what sets it apart:

-- ๐งฐ Uses Tools When Needed: If the document doesn't contain the answer, it intelligently switches to tools like ๐ Web Search, ๐ Wikipedia, โ๏ธ Weather, โ Calculator, or ๐ LLM-based helpers.
+If the document doesn't contain the answer, it intelligently switches to tools like Web Search, Wikipedia, Weather, Calculator, or LLM-based helpers.

-- ๐ป Runs on a Clean Web UI: Built using Gradio, so everything works seamlessly in the browser.
+Built using Gradio, so everything works seamlessly in the browser โ upload files, chat, and see results instantly.

 RAGent can work with a variety of document formats โ so whether you're a researcher, a student, or a data analyst, uploading your files is quick and simple: